 Growth of C. officinalis exhibited sigmoid biomass accumulation kinetics throughout the plant and its organs.
 This observation aligns with reports from other authors, which consistently display a sigmoid growth curve.
 Among the aerial organs, stems accumulated the most biomass (Figure 3).
 Initial growth in all aerial organs was slow, with flowering and bud development starting on day 41.
 The plant reached its maximum biomass on day 69, averaging 76 g per plant.

-The kinetics of demand force (DS) for the plant's organs were evaluated from pollination until 77 days after transplantation (Figure 3).
-Results show that vegetative organs (root, stem, leaf) continued to grow while flower heads were forming.
-This dynamic created competition for nutrients between these types of structures.
-Vegetative organs demonstrated a significantly higher nutrient demand capacity during the flower head formation stage.
-Notably, vegetative organs reached their maximum demand force of 2.2 g/day on day 50, whereas reproductive organs peaked at 0.64 g/day on day 62.
+The kinetics behavior of sink strenght (SS) for the main plant's organs was evaluated from pollination up to 77 days after transplant (Figure 3).
+Results show that vegetative organs (root, stem, leaf) continued to grow while flower heads were developing.
+Therefore, there was competition for nutrients between vegetative and reproductive organs.
+Vegetative organs demonstrated a significantly higher SS than the flower heads.
+Vegetative organs reached their maximum SS (2.2 g/day) on day 50, whereas reproductive organs attained their highest growth rate (0.64 g/day) on day 62.

-The relative growth rate (RGR) of the plant and its organs (Figure 4) decreased as the crop matured.
+The relative growth rate (RGR) of the pot marigold plant and its organs (Figure 4) decreased as the crop matured.
 This decline is attributable to the proportional reduction of the plant's meristematic tissue.
-Peak RGR values were observed on day 48 in reproductive organs (0.137 g/g/day) and on day 21 in the plant and vegetative organs (0.16 g/g/day).
-These findings indicate that, in terms of demand activity, reproductive organs surpass vegetative organs after day 44.
-From this point forward, the plant progressively reduces meristematic activity, which generates leaves and phytomers, while increasing the activity of reproductive meristems.
+Peak RGR values were observed on day 48 in reproductive organs showed the fastest growth rate (0.137 g/g/day), while vegetative organs showed the fastest growth rate (0.16 g/g/day) much earlier, on day 21.
+The reproductive organs were able to surpass the vegetative organs only after day 44.
+From this day forward, the plant progressively reduced meristematic activity for generating, leaves , while increasing the activity of reproductive meristems.

-Floral initiation represents the transition of a meristem from vegetative (producing only leaves) to reproductive (forming floral primordia that develop into flowers and inflorescences).
-Morphologically, this transition occurs rapidly and is visually identifiable under a microscope by the change from a small dome-shaped apex to a larger, pointed apex with small lateral protrusions16.
+Floral initiation represents the transition of a meristem from vegetative (producing only leaves) to reproductive (forming floral primordia that will develop into flower heads ).
+Morphologically, this transition occurs rapidly and is visually identifiable under a microscope by the change from a small dome-shaped vegetative apex to a larger, pointed reproductive apex with small lateral protrusions16.
 Such differentiation involves histological, physiological, and biochemical changes in the apices17.

-In pot marigolds, where the flower heads are the primary organs used for medicinal and ornamental purposes, floral initiation occurred in the fifth week after transplantation when grown in the altos valleys of Mexico (Table 1).
+In pot marigold plants, whose flower heads are the primary organs harvested for medicinal and ornamental purposes, floral initiation occurred in the fifth week after transplant when is grown in the central high valleys of Mexico (Table 1).

-Differences in total flavonoid concentration (expressed as quercetin equivalents) were detected among the stages of floral development.
-Higher levels were observed between stages eight and eleven, corresponding to buds with separated sepals to fully opened flower heads.
+Differences in total flavonoid concentration (expressed as quercetin equivalents) were detected among stages of floral development.
+The highest contents were observed between the stages eight and eleven, corresponding to buds with separated sepals to fully opened flower heads.
 These findings suggest that harvesting calendula flower heads for therapeutic purposes should be done during these stages to maximize flavonoid content.
 In earlier stages (buds with united sepals) or later stages (senescent flower heads), flavonoid concentrations were 22% to 27% lower compared to fully opened flower heads.

-Regarding flavonoid production per plant (Table 2), stages seven and eight yielded the highest flavonoid content in the flower heads.
-This information is significant for commercial pot marigold production, as it facilitates standardization for the preparation of phytopharmaceuticals.
+When considering the flavonoid production per plant (Table 2), stages seven and eight yielded the highest flavonoid content in the flower heads.
+This information is significant for commercial pot marigold production, as it facilitates not only maximum yields of flavonoids, but also standardization for elaborating phytopharmaceuticals.

 Figure 1: Stages of floral development in calendula.
 The figure illustrates the stages of floral development in Calendula officinalis L., commonly known as pot marigold.
 It provides a visual representation of the progression from the initial bud stage to the senescence of the flower head and the onset of fruit (achene) formation.
 Please click here to view a larger version of this figure.